farbenmeer/svg-animation-builder/README.md

 # Readme

 svg-animation-builder takes an image folder (containing png or svg images) as input and includes the still images into a stop-motion animation svg output file.
+Frames are ordered according to input filenames (in alphanumerical order).
 It is written in Python 2.7 (visit [python.org](https://www.python.org) - there you can find instructions about how to install the python interpreter needed for running svg-animation-builder).

 ## Usage